International football friendly against Belarus on as of now: Stimac | Sports-Games

 ''We are in daily touch with the FIFA about everything, what is going on in Ukraine and about possible sanctions (on Belarus) but as far as we are concerned, the game is on.''
 India, without talismanic skipper Sunil Chhetri who is out due to an injury, will play against hosts Bahrain on March 23 before taking on Belarus match three days later.

+He added that India will play at least four more international friendly matches before the Asian Cup final round qualifiers.

-Stimac said he is looking forward to testing various combinations during the two international friendly matches in Manama to prepare for different scenarios during the Asian Cup qualifiers in June.
+Stimac said he is looking forward to test various combinations during the two international friendly matches in Manama to prepare for different scenarios during the Asian Cup qualifiers in June.

 ''We are going to prepare various combinations.
-As a contender for first place in the group, we need to think about playing attacking football, playing with more players forward, risking more.''
-The head coach said he will give opportunities to the new players in the two matches but cautioned against jumping guns by declaring ISL performers as quality players on the international stage.
+As a contender for a first place in the group, we need to think about playing attacking football, playing with more players forward, risking more.''
+The head coach said he will give opportunities to the new players in the two matches but cautioned against jumping guns by declaring ISL performers as quality players at international stage.

 ''I want to look at some new faces.
-I need to find out how much they can do on an international stage.
-I am giving every player a certain minute on the pitch and seeing their capability.
+It is important for me to find out how much they can do at international stage.
+I am giving every player certain minute on the pitch and see their capability.

 He said in the absence of Chhetri, goalkeeper Gupreet Singh Sandhu and defender Sandesh Jhinghan will wear the captain's armband.